Khoragari: Geography

 Khoragari is located at 22.7227°N 88.2316°E. Chanditala police station serves this Village.

 Gram panchayat

 Villages and census towns in Baksa gram panchayat are: Baksa, Duttapur, Khoragari and Madhabpur.

 Demographics

 As per 2011 Census of India, Khoragari had a total population of 1,827 of which 898 (49%) were males and 929 (51%) were females.
 Population below 6 years was 199.
 The total number of literates in Khoragari was 1,311 (80.53% of the population over 6 years).

 Transport

 The nearest railway station is Janai Road railway station on the Howrah-Bardhaman chord line, which is a part of the Kolkata Suburban Railway system.

 The main road is State Highway 15.
-It is the main artery of the town and it is connected to NH-19 (old number NH 2)/ Durgapur Expressway.
+It is the main artery of the town and is connected to NH-19 (old number NH 2)/ Durgapur Expressway.